 This is why automating the “nuts and bolts” service end of your territory supply chain could be a very helpful territory management tool.
 If you are a successful device sales rep, counting screws is not the best use of your time, and paying someone out of your income to count screws may not be the best use of your hard earned income.
 The Summate solution, strategically placed in your territory, costs a fraction of a junior rep, and won’t eat into your commissions.
 For large geographical territories, there would be much less worry about implant documentation for situations where distance and time make it impossible to cover all cases.
 For reps with covering large facilities with frequent concurrent cases, having case implant documentation taken care of would help provide a higher level of service to your accounts.
 With this tool, you can pick and choose which cases to attend.
 Smoother running accounts mean happy customers, and happy customers are good for you and your business.

-Additionally, an automated implant supply chain would mean reduction, or even elimination, of the dreaded “bill only” monster.
-This, too, is a topic for another article.
+Additionally, an automated implant supply chain would mean reduction, or even elimination, of the dreaded “bill only” business cycle monster.
+That, too, is a topic for another article.

-In closing, I would say this: OR supply chain automation is good for the hospital, it will be good for patients (more accurate patient records), and it will be good for the efficiency of the device industry as a whole.
-Its going to happen.
-History shows us that those that get out in front and embrace technology and tools of change have the best chance of profiting from them.
+In closing, I would say this: seminal events like the COVID-19 pandemic are the change agents of history.
+OR supply chain automation is good for the hospital, it will be good for patients (more accurate patient records), and it will be good for the efficiency of the device industry as a whole.
+History also shows us that those that get out in front and embrace technology and tools of change have the best chance of profiting from them.